truth table: Binary Operations 1

 second_inputreturns True only if

-second_inputis Trueis the opposite (Logical Negation) of Negate Second which returns True only if
+second_inputis Trueis the Logical Negation (NOT) of Negate Second which returns True only if

 second_inputis False